nataliiakubik/air-raid-alerts-time-series/README.md

-The project uses the public official\_data\_en.csv file from the Ukrainian Air Raid Sirens Dataset.
+The project uses the public `official_data_en.csv` file from the [Ukrainian Air Raid Sirens Dataset](https://github.com/Vadimkin/ukrainian-air-raid-sirens-dataset).
+Data were retrieved on 25 June 2026.
+The upstream dataset is actively updated, while this analysis applies a fixed cutoff of 1 August 2025.